 Welcome to the GMF movie reviews!
 Here we’ll go and do some reviews for the geeky movies to come out during the year.
 Since we’re not registered film critics, we won’t be able to go to pre-screenings and get these reviews out the day it’s released.
 So you may have a wait a few days or so since we’re watching the movies the same time you are.
 So we’re going to try and do reviews a bit differently than others may do it.
 It’ll be in a list form for the likes and dislikes, sometimes it’ll be me solo and sometimes the others will chime in.
 Lastly I would like to make a meter for “awkward walk-ins moments.”
 What I mean by that is the moments when your S.O., parent, kids, grandma, etc walks into a movie at the most awkward time.
 Not only for inappropriate content but also for just other bizarre stuff you may find in a movie.
 I think some people might find that useful when planning to see a movie.
-So let’s get into the review!
+So let’s get into the review of Logan!

 - The acting was fantastic.
 Hugh Jackman truly nails the character of Wolverine in this movie.
 The creative freedom they had in this movie allowed Jackman to go to places emotionally that he wasn’t able to before.
 Patrick Stewart also does a great performance as Professor Xavier, which was very different from his other performances with the same character, but for the context of the story it made sense.
 You see them both given it their all for this movie.

 - I could feel that the filmmakers and actors actually cared about making the best movie they could.
 I already mentioned the acting but even the director James Mangold had some energy put into the movie that was absent in The Wolverine.
 This maybe because Mangold had a lot more creative freedom than in The Wolverine which was an ok movie at best.